microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wires.md

 ### ~

-- [ ] join the 4 stripped jumper wire into a bundle
+- [ ] join the 4 stripped jumper wire into a bundle.

 ![A bundle of stripped jumper cables from the joystick terminals](/static/hardware/raspberry-pi/cardboard-control-panel/joystickbundle.jpg)